-In this article we’re going to discuss what the Baylor shift means along with some pros and cons of working the Baylor shift.
+In this article, I’ll discuss what the Baylor shift means, along with some pros and cons of working the Baylor shift.

 With a Baylor shift schedule, originally developed at Baylor University Medical Center, nurses work two or three-weekend shifts lasting 12 hours each but are paid for even more hours than they worked.
 In addition, they usually receive the same benefits that full-time employees receive.

 The Baylor shift plan is used to find sufficient nurses to staff weekend shifts in hospitals.
 In return, these nurses are paid for either a full week of work or for 8 to 12 hours more than they worked.
 Most often receive full-time benefits, including medical and dental insurance and vacation time.

 The original Baylor plan required nurses to work two 12-hour shifts but paid them for 32 hours rather than the 24 that they worked.